 Any “field research” involves travelling off-campus.
 If you are taking students, you should review the U of A's Off-Campus Activities and Travel Policy.
 Risk Management Services has also created a Travel web page to introduce you to the policy.

-Go to U of A Protective Services Off-Campus Emergency Support page for details.
+Go to U of A Protective Services Off-Campus Travel Emergencies page for details.
 Protective services manages the University's online travel registration system where you can securely leave details about your off-campus activity.
 You can also enter the email of your supervisor, assistant, or department contact and once you register your activity, an email automatically gets sent to that person you have identified letting them know of your off-campus activity plans.
 If you use the online travel registration system, Protective Services will be better positioned to provide assistance to you in the case of an emergency (natural disasters, political unrest, travel advisories, etc.).

 It is also recommended that you also register with Foreign Affairs and International Trade Canada.
 If you only register with Foreign Affairs, they will not share your information with Protective Services, so you should register with both.